MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 #### Documents accessed via SharePoint or OneDrive

-- Protected documents that are uploaded to SharePoint or OneDrive lose their **ContentID** value, and access cannot be track or revoked.
+- Protected documents that are uploaded to SharePoint or OneDrive lose their **ContentID** value, and access cannot be tracked or revoked.

 - If a user downloads the file from SharePoint or OneDrive and accesses it from their local machine, a new **ContentID** is applied to the document when they open it locally.